Stop Performant Recovery Debt Collection Harassment

 7. What should I do if I’m harassed by Performant Recovery?

-Document all interactions, request debt validation in writing, send a cease-and-desist letter if needed, and file complaints with the CFPB and FTC.
-Contact The Wood Law Firm for legal help at +1 844-638-1122.
+Document all interactions, request debt validation in writing, send a cease-and-desist letter if needed, file complaints with the CFPB and FTC, and contact The Wood Law Firm at +1 844-638-1122.

 8. Can Performant Recovery sue me for an old debt?

 It depends on your state’s statute of limitations.
 If the debt is too old, they may not legally be able to sue you.
-Request debt validation to verify the age and validity of the debt.
+Request debt validation to verify the age and validity.

 9. Will Performant Recovery report my debt to credit bureaus?

 Yes, they can report your debt to credit bureaus, which may negatively impact your credit score.
-If you believe the debt is inaccurate, dispute it with the credit bureaus.
+If you believe the debt is inaccurate, dispute it.

 10. How do I file a complaint against Performant Recovery?